prophetzopu/orsa_matcher/README.md

 ## Running

-Ezpz.
-The CLI has a number of flags
+The CLI has a number of options
 ```
 -format string
     One of 3v3/2v2/1v1 (default "3v3")